ssj9596/One-to-All-Animation/README.md

 <br>

 ## 🔥 Update
+- [2025.12] [kijai's ComfyUI WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) now integrates One‑to‑All Animation 14B!
+Huge thanks to **kijai** for the amazing work!!! **Note**: Our model supports both retargeted pose and direct pose (with reference preprocessing) from the original video.
+In addition, using lighter colors for the facial skeleton and landmarks helps achieve better identity consistency.
 - [2025.11] Paper reproduction and evaluation code released.
 - [2025.11] [Sample training data and Benchmark](https://huggingface.co/datasets/MochunniaN1/One-to-All-sub) on HuggingFace released.
 - [2025.11] Inference and Training codes are released.